 The study concluded that, “The treatment group improved and maintained improvements in GSV, pulse oximetry, and pulse-rate over time.“

-Robot pets for dementia encourage interaction: Some of the benefits of using robotic pets for dementia care include: “reducing negative emotion and behavioral symptoms, improving social engagement, and promoting positive mood and quality of care experience”, according to a study by Hung et al., in 2019.
-The authors reported that,”Studies in Norway, US, and New Zealand also found that the social robot helped in the reduction of physical and verbal agitation.”
+Robot and stuffed pets for dementia encourage interaction: Some of the benefits of using these types of pets for dementia care include: “reducing negative emotion and behavioral symptoms, improving social engagement, and promoting positive mood and quality of care experience“, according to a study by Hung et al., in 2019.
+The authors reported that,”Studies in Norway, US, and New Zealand also found that the social robot helped in the reduction of physical and verbal agitation.“

-If you need further proof of how beneficial dementia robot pets can be, here is a video of them from BeingPatient.com:
+If you need further proof of how beneficial these pets can be, here is a video of them from BeingPatient.com:

-There are several kinds of robotic pets on the market today (and more being developed).
+There are several kinds of stuffed and lifelike robotic pets on the market today (and more pet companions being developed).
 Some of the larger and more innovative companies are Tombot, Joy for All (Ageless Innovation), Aibo, and Zoomer.

 Read on to get more details on some of the most popular pet types and the companies that make them, as well as an overview of the robot’s capabilities.